Aryashah1505/bob-ai-hackathon-VoltVision/docs/problem-statement.md

 What should we do now?
 ```

+By combining asset data, environmental information, and risk analysis in one platform, PRAVAHA creates an architecture that can also support **IBM watsonx.ai for future advanced AI-powered prediction and decision support**.

 ## Why Existing Solutions Fall Short

 Many existing maintenance processes rely mainly on **scheduled or calendar-based maintenance**.